azu/textlint-rule-git-log-to-errata/README.md

 Use [git-log-to-errata](https://github.com/azu/git-log-to-errata "git-log-to-errata") for textlint.

-You Git history help to write text.
+Your Git history help to write text.

 ## Install